 It is impossible to describe in print the beauty of rural Donegal, the only way to see it is to visit and explore, I absolutely guarantee it won’t be your last visit.

-Next week in part 3, we go rock climbing in the mountains of Donegal.
+Next time in part 3, we go rock climbing in the mountains of Donegal.

 Iain Miller is a fully qualified mountain instructor with over 30 years experience and is company director of Unique Ascent which provides outdoor adventure holidays, outdoor activities and mountain training courses with a difference.
 To find out more about Unique Ascent and the outdoor adventure packages they offer, visit their website Unique Ascent.